YahooArchive/mojito/docs/dev_guide/topics/resource_store.rst

 ..
 1. What does 'host for addons' mean?
 (It's mentioned in the 'core' section of the twiki.)

+..
+Answers:

+..
+1.

 Understanding the workflow of the resource store will give help those who want to customize addons to write code and help others who don't plan on customizing addons to debug.

-In short, the resource store walks through the application-level, mojit-level, and npm module files (in that order) of a Mojito application, determines what type of resource each file is, creates an instance of the resource, and then registers the instance.
+In short, the resource store walks through the application-level, mojit-level, and ``npm`` module files (in that order) of a Mojito application, determines what type of resource each file is, creates an instance of the resource, and then registers the instance.

 During this process, the resource store is also doing the following: